Robert G. Morrison: Biography

-Morrison received a bachelor's and master's degree in the History of Science from Harvard University, Massachusetts.
+Morrison received a bachelor's degree in the History of Science from Harvard University, Massachusetts.
 He then completed his doctorate at Columbia University New York, where he studied science (astronomy) in Islamic societies under the supervision of George Saliba.
 He was awarded the World Prize for the Book of the Year of the Islamic Republic of Iran in Islamic Studies in 2009, for his book Islam and Science: The Intellectual Career of Nizam al-Din Al-Nisaburi (2007).
 In 2018, Morrison was awarded the Guggenheim Fellowship for research on the Jewish scholarly intermediaries between the Ottoman Empire and Renaissance Italy.
 In 2019, Morrison was a Distinguished Visitor at UC Berkeley.

 His recent book, The Light of the World: Astronomy in al-Andalus studied scientific theories which were produced in Andalusia in 1400, and traveled first to the Ottoman court and then to the University of Padua, Italy.
 His research has also been supported by the National Endowment for the Humanities and by fellowships at the Stanford Humanities Center and the National Humanities Center.

-Research on aspects of the history of Islamic science
+Research

 Morrison's doctoral research uncovered the scientific contributions of Nisaburi.
 Nisaburi was a scholar of religious sciences and astronomy and was influenced by influential scholars Nasir al-Din al-Tusi and Qutb al-Din al-Shirazi.
 His doctoral research addressed the historical interactions between Islam and science.

 The main thrust of Morrison's research has been the connection between the scientific culture of the Ottoman Empire and the science of the Renaissance.
 His work elucidates the connections between Islamic astronomy and Copernican astronomy.
 In a 2018 interview, he stated "what I’m doing is finding organic connections between the two worlds."

 Morrison's research has discovered a network of Jewish scholars who traveled between the Turkish Ottoman Empire and the Vèneto in northeastern Italy.
 A key figure in his research is a Jewish scholar named Moses Galeano.
 Galeano brought Islamic astronomy to Venice and Padua.
-His current book project An Economy of Knowledge in the Eastern Mediterranean addresses the question of intellectual exchange between Islamic societies and the West in the 1400s and early 1500s.
+His 2025 book Merchants of Knowledge: Intellectual Exchange in the Ottoman Empire and Renaissance Europe addresses the question of intellectual exchange between Islamic societies and the West in the 1400s and early 1500s, and examines how scientific knowledge and information circulated in the Mediterranean.

-Personal
+Personal life

 Morrison currently resides with his family in Maine, U.S.